mharaguchi/React-game-with-API-DB-and-Docker/README.md

 # n-tier-tictactoe
 Taking the sample React tic-tac-toe app and spicing it up.
-Added a DB layer and an API layer to save/load game state and Dockerized each piece.
+Added an MS SQL Server DB layer and a .NET Core Web API layer to save/load game state and Dockerized each piece.

 # Starting up the project